Chapter NINE: Bali Reconnaissance Trip

 Not everyone adapts well to the drastic change in lifestyle from living indoors in the northern hemisphere to living outdoors in the tropics.
 Living in Bali meant living with bugs, reptiles, rats, bats, and more.
 Those who cannot acclimate leave.
 We stayed.
 Chapter Nine is about our early days in Bali as we became accustomed to things that creep and creepy things—including our cat playing with a dead snake, a fist-sized spider on my bathroom medicine cabinet, and a live gecko in the toilet.
 We double-checked that the mosquito net over our beds was closed before going to sleep, and acclimated to life in Bali.
 I only hoped Jake would also learn to enjoy it.

-Chapter Ten: Putu, Putu, Made, Made, Nyoman, Nyoman, Nyoman, Komang, and Ketut
+Chapter ELEVEN: Putu, Putu, Made, Made, Nyoman, Nyoman, Nyoman, Komang, and Ketut

 Living Travel at Villa Shanti